 News from the Whale and Dolphin Centre!

-Other activities which are weather dependant include dissections whenever there’s a dead stranded animal, walking Robberg Peninsula to collect seal scats, organising and taking part in educational work and going on boat trips.
+Other activities which are weather dependent include dissections whenever there’s a dead stranded animal, walking Robberg Peninsula to collect seal scats, organising and taking part in educational work, and going on boat trips.
 My favourite activity is going on boat trips.
-We go on approximately 2 excursions a week which can be research or commercial trips, but they are weather dependant.
-Its great fun studying the marine animals, but seeing them in the wild is fantastic and still doesn’t cease to amaze me.
+We go on approximately two excursions a week which can be research or commercial trips, but they are weather dependent.
+It's great fun studying marine animals, but seeing them in the wild is fantastic and still doesn’t cease to amaze me.

 By Natalie Bell